repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 * __Parameters:__ Some of the repairs have parameters that need to be supplied with additional arguments.
 For example, go to the parameter 'toLifeline' of the repair 'Move Operation And Change Message Target'.
 Select the argument '<Lifeline> mirror' and then select 'Set Parameter' form the context menu or from the toolbar.
 * __Recognized Changes:__ ReVision recognized these changes as origin of the defect of the inconsistency.
 Those changes were extracted from the version history of the model.
 * __Complementing Changes:__ The changes that are proposed by ReVision to repair the selected inconsistency.
-The set of both change (Recognized and Complementing) refer to the consistency-preserving edit operation 'Move Operation And Sync Message'.
+The set of both change (Recognized and Complementing) refer to the consistency-preserving edit operation 'Move Operation And Change Message Target'.

 You can select the change sets or parameters and ReVision will highlight them in model editor (see <a href="#fig:{{ fig_step14 }}">Figure {{ fig_step14 }}</a>).